 - Once you have your brief written, keep it as a template for future projects.
 It can also assist in instructing new team members.

-ACTION: Download the Marketing Toolbox Checklist and use it for your next project brief.
+ACTION: Download the Creative Brief Template and use it for your next project brief.
 Try completing the Business and Industry Information so it’s ready to go when you next need to deliver a brief.